IDMNYU/DM1123-VFS-FA19-SEEGERS/Projects/self_assessments.md

 * What assignment(s) did you like the most and why?
 * What assignment(s) did you like the least and why?

-#### LETTER TO NEXT COHORT

-Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.